-Dr David Morgan-Owen is an historian of modern warfare.
+Dr David Morgan-Owen is an historian of modern warfare in the Defence Studies Department, King's College London.
 His research examines British strategy-making and strategic thought in the nineteenth and twentieth centuries.
 He joined King’s in 2014, having gained his PhD from the University of Exeter the previous year.

 David has written widely on the history of British strategy in the era of the First World War, and his first book The Fear of Invasion: Strategy, Politics, and British War Planning, 1880-1914 won the Templer Medal for best first book from the Society for Army Historical Research in 2017.
 He has held fellowships at the National Museum of the Royal Navy and the National Maritime Museum, and won the Julian Corbett Prize in Modern Naval History in 2016.